Shelving of Renters Reform Bill ‘a let-down and hugely disappointing’

 The Conservatives promised in 2019 to scrap Section 21 no-fault evictions.

-Tenants have been badly let down in a “broken renting system”, campaigners said amid reports long-promised reforms will not go through before the General Election.
+Tenants have been badly let down in a “broken renting system” by the failure of the Conservative Government to keep a promise to scrap no-fault evictions, campaigners have said.

-The Conservative pledge to end Section 21 so-called no-fault evictions will reportedly now not be met, with the shelving of the Renters Reform Bill.
+However, Downing Street denied having failed renters, saying that “of course the Government wanted to get this passed”, when asked about the Renters Reform Bill.

-Commons Leader Penny Mordaunt did not include the Bill as she laid out legislation which could be rushed through by MPs ahead of Parliament being prorogued on Friday, during a period known as “wash-up”.
+The Bill was not mentioned on Thursday among legislation to be rushed through by MPs ahead of Parliament being prorogued on Friday, during a period known as “wash-up” ahead of the General Election.

+Housing and homelessness charities and campaigners said it is “unacceptable” that the Bill would not pass and called on political parties to commit to abolishing Section 21 so-called no-fault evictions.

+Asked if the Government has failed renters, a No 10 spokeswoman told reporters on Friday: “No.

 Labour has pledged to “deliver where the Tories have failed and pass robust renters reform legislation that abolishes Section 21 no-fault evictions immediately and decisively levels the playing field between landlords and tenants”.